semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

 ## Pause project

-Semaphore will create a workflow after any trigger from GitHub.
-You can still restart a Workflow, run a Debug Session and use Scheduler.
+Semaphore will not create new workflows on any trigger from GitHub.
+You can still restart a past workflow, run a debug session and configure a scheduler.

 ## Build branches

-When you choose this option Semaphore will create a workflow for every push to the repo.
+Semaphore will create a workflow for every push to your repository.

-In every job from this workflow, we are injecting `SEMAPHORE_GIT_REF_TYPE` with value `branch`.
+In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `branch`.

 ## Build tags

-When you choose this option Semaphore will create a workflow for every tag you create on the repository.
+Semaphore will create a workflow for every tag you create on the Git repository.

-In every job from this workflow, we are injecting `SEMAPHORE_GIT_REF_TYPE` with value `tag`.
+In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `tag`.

 ## Build pull requests

 When you choose this option Semaphore will create a workflow for every push to the pull request on a repo.

-In every job from this workflow, we are injecting `SEMAPHORE_GIT_REF_TYPE` with value `pull-request`.
+In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `pull-request`.

-## Build forked pull requests
+## Build pull requests from forks

-When you choose this option Semaphore will create a workflow for every push to the pull request that came from a forked repository.
+Semaphore will create a workflow for every push to a pull request originating from a forked repository.

-In every job from this workflow, we are injecting `SEMAPHORE_GIT_REF_TYPE` with value `pull-request`.
+In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `pull-request`.

-To distinguish workflows from the forked repository you need to compare `SEMAPHORE_GIT_PR_SLUG` and `SEMAPHORE_GIT_REPO_SLUG`.
+To distinguish workflows from main and forked repositories, you can compare `SEMAPHORE_GIT_PR_SLUG` and `SEMAPHORE_GIT_REPO_SLUG` environment variables.

 ### Expose secrets in forked pull requests

-By default Semaphore want inject any secrets to jobs from the forked pull request.
+By default Semaphore will not inject any secrets into jobs for pull requests from forks.
 You can whitelist the secrets you want to expose specifying their names.

-There is no option to expose all the secrets.

 ## Build default branch

-When the project is not on pause Semaphore will always create a workflow for pushes to master branch.
+When the project is not on pause, Semaphore will always create new workflows for pushes to master branch.

-In every job from this workflow, we are injecting `SEMAPHORE_GIT_REF_TYPE` with value `branch`.
+In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` with value `branch`.

 # See also